katzata/triple_k/README.md

 <br>

 ### Dependencies
-- Handlebars 4.7.7 (currently installed globaly, therefore is unlisted in package.json).
+- Handlebars 4.7.7 (installed globaly, unlisted in package.json).
 - cypress
+- mocha
 - chai
-- mocha

 #### Details
-- Further details about the functionality can be found within the components themselves.
+- Further details about the component functionality can be found within the components themselves.
 - Works on all major browsers.

 </br>